EivindBrendryen/aqua-tracekit/README.md

 ## Development Setup

 If you want to work with the source code, here is [a local development setup guide](docs/DEVELOPMENT.md).

+You do **not** have to do this if you just want to work on notebook examples

 ## Documentation